 You have suffered a water loss.
 While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Never use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Never use the vacuum cleaner.)

 - Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to restrict smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!